kevintruong/til/Fork/Forking,-Part-2:-Fork,-Exec,-Wait.md

 We misspelled `ehco`, so we can't `exec` it.
 What does this mean?
 Instead of creating 10 processes we just created 2**10 processes, fork bombing our machine.
 How could we prevent this?
 Put an exit right after exec so in case exec fails we won't end up fork bombing our machine.

 ## What does the child inherit from the parent?
-* Open file handles.
+-Open file handles.
 If the parent later seeks, say, to the back to the beginning of the file then this will affect the child too (and vice versa).
-* Signal handlers
+-Signal handlers
-* Current working directory
+-Current working directory
-* Environment variables
+-Environment variables

 See the [fork man page](http://linux.die.net/man/2/fork) for more details.